Manu

 microscopy.”

-The Foldscope can be assembled in minutes, includes no mechanical
+The Foldscope can be assembled in minutes, includes no

-biological samples.
-With minor design modifications, it can be
+dispose of infectious biological samples.
+With minor design

-used for bright-field, multi-fluorescence or projection
+multi-fluorescence or projection microscopy.

-One of the unique design features of the microscope is the use of
+One of the unique design features of the microscope is the use

-inexpensive spherical lenses rather than the precision-ground
+of inexpensive spherical lenses rather than the precision-ground

 curved glass lenses used in traditional microscopes.
 These